Find Trusted Heat Pump Repair Specialists Near You

 Do heat pumps require ductwork?

 For whole-home heating and cooling using a heat pump, a duct system is typically required.
-If your home doesn't have existing ductwork, it can be installed, but it can be a costly addition.
+Ductwork may need to be installed for some units, or existing ductwork might need to be modified to fit a heat pump.
 Ductless mini-split heat pumps, however, don't require ducts and are a good option for homes without ductwork..
 Mini-splits are easier to install than central HVAC and provide excellent energy efficiency.

 How do I choose a heat pump installer?